Dharma-aaryan/Time-Keeper/replit.md

 - Created Reports section with executive summaries, KPI charts, and downloadable reports
 - Fixed "New Project" button to redirect to manual entry form in Analytics
 - Added progress tracking, budget analysis, and team management features
+- Enhanced chart visualizations with legends and distinct color coding
+- Implemented pagination for projects section with 10-row increments

 # System Architecture